misiektoja/instagram_monitor/docs/configuration.md

 2. `~/.instagram_monitor.conf` in the home directory
 3. `instagram_monitor.conf` next to the script

 An explicit `--config-file PATH` is always used and the command stops with an error if that file does not exist. `--config-file none` switches automatic config discovery off for one run.
+The startup summary reports `Discovery disabled` when it is in effect.

 <a id="what-a-configuration-file-may-contain"></a>
 ### What a Configuration File May Contain